 Initially, women may fear the actual process.
-However often the most difficult part of the treatment is waiting for results of the pregnancy blood test.
+However, often the most difficult part of the treatment is waiting for results of the pregnancy blood test.
 In addition to dealing with feelings of hope, anxiety and uncertainty, your body is recovering from hormonal changes from the medications.
-It is important at this point, if you are struggling emotionally, to utilize your support network.
+It is important at this point, if you are struggling emotionally, to utilise your support network.

 OHSS is diagnosed when there is more significant abdominal bloating and discomfort, and is often associated with nausea and vomiting.
-Women may also suffer from dehydration, breathing and urinating problems.
+Women may also suffer from dehydration, breathing and problems with urinating.

 Less than 1% of women require hospital admission to manage the effects of the OHSS.
 Treatment may include intravenous fluids, analgesia (pain relief), anti-emetics (anti-nausea medication), blood thinners, or drainage of fluid from the abdomen (ascitic tap).

 - Many follicles on the ovaries (e.g. PCOS)